 - The animation suddenly becomes partially inverted (swapping the top 50% of the image with the bottom 50%), jerky, and even shows the rows of pinholes on the sides, imitating a film jam or other problem with the theatrical projection camera.
 In extreme cases, the jammed film appears to melt and burn from the heat of the projector bulb.

 - The Osamu Tezuka short Broken-Down Film is full of these type of gags, seeing as it is presented as a bad print of a silent-era cartoon set in the Old West.
-The characters are constantly reacting with the deteriorating film stock - wiping away the surface dust, for example, or escaping the villain while the film is misaligned.
+The characters are constantly interacting with the deteriorating film stock - wiping away the surface dust, for example, or escaping the villain while the film is misaligned.

 - Tenchi Masaki's near-death out-of-body experience in the 19th Tenchi Muyo!
 OVA episode was represented as the classic clattering of a malfunctioning projector and film sliding out of position.
 Never mind that it was made in the 21st century on computers for a DVD release.